pypyr/pypyr/README.rst

-discuss your idea via the Issues list first before you go off and write a huge amount of code - you never know, something might already be in the works, or maybe it's not quite right for the core-cli (you're still welcome to fork and go wild regardless, of course, it just mighn't get merged back in here).
+discuss your idea via the Issues list first before you go off and write a huge amount of code - you never know, something might already be in the works, or maybe it's not quite right for the core-cli (you're still welcome to fork and go wild regardless, of course, it just mightn't get merged back in here).

 Plug-Ins
 --------